Introduced: 1978 (revised circa 1980, 1985, 2004, 2014 and 2015)

 Although their Spectrum boxes make no mention of DCC (or DCC readiness), the Bachmann website (along with others) have described these tenders as being "DCC Ready".
 Unfortunately, the boxes contain zero documentation, so this somewhat misleading description continues to create a fair amount of confusion amongst the newbies (who think they can magically convert a non-DCC steamer to DCC by simply hooking up one of these tenders and then plugging in a decoder).

 Well, no, not exactly.
-Excluding the slopeback tender (which is too small to house any sort of internal electronics), what these models have are PC boards with metal contact pads (to which one would solder decoder wires) and then a six-pin connector for a wiring harness that would run forward to the locomotive (for track power, motor control and lighting control).
+Excluding the slopeback tender, what these models have are PC boards with metal contact pads (to which one would solder decoder wires) and then a six-pin connector for a wiring harness that would run forward to the locomotive (for track power, motor control and lighting control).
+The slopeback tenders do have all-wheel pickup (and are an improvement over the slopeback tenders sold with the 0-6-0), but they are too small to house the DCC-Friendly PC boards found in the rest of the line.

 The decoder wire contacts are numbered 1-8 (as per standard NMRA practice).
 So, when installing a decoder, you would first remove the metal "analog mode" jumpers from the contacts and then solder the decoder wires to their corresponding contact pads (orange wire to contact #1, yellow wire to contact #2, etc).
 On a side note, I think the little solder blobs labeled "R3" and "R4" might be outputs for a reverse light, but don't hold me to that.